trinly01/sequel.ai/README.md

 The `asyncQuery` function takes a single parameter, `query`, which is the SQL query to be executed.
 It should return the rows (result) of the executed query.
 You can create a Promise (resolve/reject) or use the normal `async/await` syntax for this purpose.

 ## Configuring the Database Connection

-The application is configured to connect to a SQLite database by default.
+The example application `index.js` using the imported `database.js` is configured to connect to a SQLite database by default.
 To configure the database connection, you will need to modify the `database.js` file to use the appropriate database driver for your database engine.

 Here's an example of how to modify `database.js` to use MySQL instead of SQLite: